 At a Resort: There is a night clerk, a hospitality staff and usually housekeeping on site, often available 24 hours a day.

 At a Retreat: Here at Wafloy, the staff live and work on the premises and do our best to balance our family lives while meeting your group’s truest needs.
 We have our ‘off time’ and our work time.
 However, what differs is that we are pro-active rather than on call.
 That’s why we have specific check-in times, call you on your way here to make sure all is going according to plan for you, and someone visits your group twice a day (most days) to make sure your group is doing well!

 At a Resort: There are often many types of planned social gatherings.
 Televisions, movies and many entertainment options abound and a concierge to help you fill your time.
 Often also a resort is focused on pampering yourself.

-In a slight play on words a resort is usually something that you are forced to have to take.
-Such as in “a last resort.”
+In a slight play on words, a resort is usually something that you are forced to have to take.
+You know -“the last resort?”
 However, a retreat is a decision.
-It is a deliberate act to pull back, focus on what’s important and reassess for redirection and a better tomorrow.
+It is a deliberate act to pull back and focus on what’s important and to reassess for redirection and a better tomorrow.